VPN Technology

 Intranet-based

-When one or more remote offices of the same company are connected using Site-to-Site VPN type, it is called an Intranet-based VPN.
+When one or more remote offices of the same company are connected using a Site-to-Site VPN type, it is called an Intranet-based VPN.

 Extranet-based